2, 84, 30, 993, 560, 15456, 11962, 261485, ...: Higher dimension operators in the SM EFT: Method

 where we have used the fact the \(k\)-form representation is obtained by the \(k\)-th exterior (antisymmetric) product of the vector (\(\Box\)) representation.
 We see that this corresponds to the \(1/P\) factor, eq.~\eqref{eq:1overP_def}, that enters into the Hilbert series integral in eq.~\eqref{eq:HSSM}.
 We understood eq.~\eqref{eq:1overP_def} to arise as a result of integrating over the conformal group; here we get a more operational understanding of how it is counting total derivative relations.
 Explicitly, and for future reference, we record here the result in four dimensions using \(SO(4) = SU(2)_L\times SU(2)_R\),

 Although the sequence eq.~\eqref{eq:sequence} nicely gives the $1/P$ factor in eq.~\eqref{eq:HSSM}, we emphasize that it is not yet fully correct in accounting for the IBP relation.
 There are exceptions to the rule ``an exact $k$-form comes from a non-exact $(k-1)$-form'': sometimes even though a $(k-1)$-form is non-exact, its exterior derivative could still identically vanish, due to EOM or simply that it is a constant.
 In these exceptional cases, the $(k-1)$-form gives no $k$-form.
-In order to avoid over counting, one needs to carefully track these exceptional cases and make corresponding fix, which amount to the \textbf{+ \ldots} in eq.~\eqref{eq:HSSM}.
-Since the \textbf{+ \ldots} terms do not affect the counting of operators with mass dimension five and above, we leave the details about this tracking-fixing procedure to our companion paper~\cite{inprep}, where we also show how the correct \textbf{+ \ldots} terms come out automatically together with the $1/P$ factor using the conformal representation method.
+In order to avoid over counting, one needs to carefully track these exceptional cases and make a corresponding fix, which amounts to including the $\Delta H$ term in eq.~\eqref{eq:HSSM} (and given explicitly below for the SM).